DJNing/pointrix/README.md

   </p>
 </div>

+## Introduction for articulated object modelling

+The development codes are located in the ```./examples/project_file```

+The data required for training is located in ```./examples/vid_art_GS/laptop_10211```, you could also change it to different location by modifying the configuration file in ```./examples/project_file/vid_art.yaml```

+Due to the complicated envoriments for different third-party projects, I would recommend to separate them in different envrionment.

 ## News
 - 2024-09-11: We have included instructions for hyperparameter search in the documentation.
 - 2024-09-02: We support all hyperparameter turning based on wandb, including "**random**", "**grid**" and "**bayes**" sweep configuration.